OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **1.6** A user who registers with the social network initially becomes a free member of the social network (hereinafter referred to as **“free membership”**).

 **1.7** The user has the option of switching its free membership to a paid membership on the social network (paid membership on the social network is hereinafter referred to as **“Premium membership”**).
 In contrast to free membership, Premium membership provides a number of additional and advanced features.
 Special paid memberships for specific target groups, e.g. coaches, are also covered by the term “Premium membership”.
-Depending on the user’s choice of payment method for the Premium membership as offered by XING, the specific provisions as laid out in Section 6.6 (“Special provisions regarding the payment methods offered by XING”) shall apply.
 Free membership and Premium membership will hereinafter be collectively referred to as **“XING membership”**.

 **1.8** If XING offers the user the option to book one or more free or paid third-party supplementary services, the user shall enter into separate agreements with the respective third party that have no legal connection to the user's XING membership.
 The amendment, discontinuation, other termination or exchange of such third-party services or any default of performance thereof in relations between the user and third party does not have any impact on the contractual relationship between XING and the user in terms of the user's XING membership.
 The terms and conditions and privacy policies of the respective third parties, who are also the contractual and contact partners of the user, apply to all third-party supplementary services.